2025 Pacific League Climax Series: Game 1

 Hiromi Itoh pitched seven scoreless innings in Game 1.

 For Game 1, Hiromi Itoh was the starting pitcher for Nippon-Ham and Shunpeita Yamashita started for Orix.
 Itoh allowed no runs over seven innings, giving up just four hits while striking out nine.
 In the second inning, the Buffaloes hit two singles with two outs to put a runner in scoring position, but Itoh struck out Taishi Hirooka to end the inning.
 The Fighters responded in the bottom half of the inning with a double by Yuya Gunji, who then advanced to third base on a sacrifice bunt and then scored via a single by Chusei Mannami.
-Orix threated to score again in the fourth inning when the bases were loaded after Itoh issued two walks with two outs.
+Orix threatened to score again in the fourth inning when the bases were loaded after Itoh issued two walks with two outs.
 Hirooka then grounded out to keep the Buffaloes scoreless, however.
 Nippon-Ham responded again in the bottom of the inning with a solo homerun by Gunji off Yamashita.
 Yamashita only allowed the two runs over his six innings pitched, but Orix's offense only collected four hits all game.
 Nippon-Ham pitcher Yukiya Saito entered the game in the ninth inning and struck out all three Buffaloes batters to earn his first postseason save and secure the 2–0 shutout win.